Blog Growth Strategies – Our 43rd Month Blogging

 Readership

-However, even with that, our traffic was fairly consistent.
-Most days saw between 200 and 300 users, and we had a few tiny spikes in the beginning of the month when our “What Type of FIRE are You” Quiz got reshared.
+However, despite that, most days saw between 200 and 300 users, and we had a few tiny spikes at the beginning of the month when our “What Type of FIRE are You” Quiz received a lot of fanfare.

 Traffic Drivers